Flavijus Piliponis â stock.ado

 - Use of trusted auditors and third parties.
 Security assessments, penetration tests, and audits of smart contracts, source code and blockchain infrastructure should only be conducted by trusted parties.
 Use these to mitigate emerging threats, such as hacks on cryptographic algorithms, and prepare for novel attack types or automated agents.

-Mitigating blockchain-related attacks doesn't require a vastly different approach than other threats.
+To secure blockchain and mitigate related attacks, organizations don't need to adopt a vastly different approach than they use to address other threats.
 Blockchains may represent a bundle of novel design configurations and stakeholder considerations, but similar to other technologies, they are subject to nefarious use and human error.
-It's essential, therefore, to incorporate blockchain-specific designs and implications into an existing threat mitigation strategy.
+That said, it's essential to incorporate some blockchain-specific designs and implications into an existing threat mitigation strategy.